billthefarmer/editor/README.md

 no markdown the result will be the same text.

 ### Highlight syntax
-If the current open file is a C, C++, Objective C, Java, Javascript, Python, CSS or HTML file, the keywords, classes comments, strings, etc will be highlighted.
+If the current open file is a C, C++, Objective C, Go, Java, Javascript, Python, Swift, CSS or HTML file, the keywords, classes comments, strings, etc will be highlighted.
 See [Syntax Highlighting](Syntax.md).

 ### Extended selection
 If the file being edited is not a plain text file, selections created